RocketPuppy/Retrograde/CHEATSHEET.md

 * Delta-vee: shows the maximum delta-vee a spacecraft can consume to make maneuvers each turn.
 * Accuracy: shows the minimum number of attempts this spacecraft can make when attacking other spacecraft.
 * Abilities: Any special abilities that the spacecraft might have.
+* Population: The amount of population consumed when this spacecraft is constructed.

 # Assets
 * Construction cost: left side of the construction icon, shows how many construction points this asset requires.